50 Latest Water IELTS Topics

 The natural resources such as oil, forest and fresh water are being consumed at an alarming rate.
 What problems does it couse?
 How can we solve these preblems?

-Fresh water has always been a limited resource in some parts of the world.
+Fresh water has always been a limited resources in some parts of the world.
 Today, however, growing worldwide demand has made this a global problem.
-What are the causes of the increased demand and what measure could governments and individuals take to respond to this problem?
-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+What are the causes of the increased demand, and what measures can government and individuals take to respond to this problem.

-The charts shows the amount and quality of water supplied to the regions of the world summarize the information by selecting and reporting the main features, and make comparisons where relevant
+The diagram below shows two methods of collecting water for irrigation purposes.
+Summarise the information by selecting and reporting the main features, and make comparison where relevant

 The table below gives information about the daily cost of water per person in five different countries.
 (Figures are based on the minimum daily requirement per peron of 11.5 litres.)
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.